Community of Transplant Scientists (COTS)

 - Organize journal clubs that feature the first or last author discussing their work.

 - Organize Outstanding Questions in Transplantation Research – a web-based discussion forum by which COTS and the AST community-at-large can inform future research.

 - Outstanding Questions in Transplantation Research will be used as a platform for AJT mini-reviews to summarize and extend the discussion begun in the forum.

-- Actively participate in planning ITS 2022 now planned for September 2022 in the Los Angeles area.
+- Actively participate in planning ITS 2023 now planned for April 2023.

 - Continue organizing quarterly journal clubs.

 - Propose basic science webinars and “Transplant in 10” basic science topics.